Family Law Attorney in Santa Ana, CA

 Postnuptial agreements are drafted after a couple is legally married but cover many of the same aspects as a prenuptial agreement.
 Establishing open communication about your finances and how each spouse views asset division and debt can strengthen a marriage and make asset divisions easier should a divorce occur.
 A postnup has to be approved by a judge before it is considered valid.

-How Much Does It Cost to Hire a Family Lawyer in California?
+Q: How Much Does It Cost to Hire a Family Lawyer in California?

-The cost to hire a family lawyer in California varies with the specifics of your circumstances.
+A: The cost to hire a family lawyer in California varies with the specifics of your circumstances.
 Simple cases may be charged a flat fee, while more complex cases may be charged by the hour.
 If there are unique circumstances or your case requires litigation through the court system, it may increase the overall cost.
 Some family law attorneys require a retainer fee to be paid before work begins on your case.

-What Is the Biggest Mistake in a Custody Battle?
+Q: What Is the Biggest Mistake in a Custody Battle?

-The biggest mistake in a custody battle is any decision that is made without the best interest of the child in mind.
+A: The biggest mistake in a custody battle is any decision that is made without the best interest of the child in mind.
 Custody decisions are made by a family court judge based on what is in the best interest of the child, and the court disapproves when a parent acts in their own interests or to deliberately harm the other parent.
 Other mistakes include failing to follow court orders, alienating the child from the other parent, and disparaging the other parent to the child.

-What Assets Are Divided During a Divorce in California?
+Q: What Assets Are Divided During a Divorce in California?

-California is a community property state, which means that when a couple divorces, each spouse is entitled to half of the community property accumulated during the marriage.
+A: California is a community property state, which means that when a couple divorces, each spouse is entitled to half of the community property accumulated during the marriage.
 This does not mean each spouse owns half of every asset.
 The monetary value of all assets is determined, and each spouse is entitled to half of that monetary value.
 It does not matter how long you have been married, but longer marriages usually accumulate more community property.

-Do I Have to Have a Family Law Attorney?
+Q: Do I Have to Have a Family Law Attorney?

-Contact The Goldberg Legal Group
+Contact Local Santa Ana Law Firm, The Goldberg Legal Group

+A seasoned attorney knows what it takes to be successful with a family case.
 Family law issues can be emotionally draining.
-If you are trying to determine paternity or you have experienced domestic violence, you need to hire a family lawyer who can fight for your rights.
+If you are trying to determine paternity or you have experienced domestic violence, you need to hire a family lawyer who can protect your rights.
 Contact The Goldberg Legal Group today to schedule your initial consultation.